 Bill and MaryJane Donohoe – my parential units

 My parents have provided support of my creativity, which I continue to be thankful for.
 My father, Bill worked as a public servant for over 30 years, serving thru the ranks of Firefighter to Battalion Chief for the Seattle Fire Department as the third generation of his Irish/Scottish family.
-An active, intelligent, organized, faithful, and hard-working man are some of the special personality traits my father possesses.
-His dedication to our family continues to be important to me.
+His grandfather, Patrick served when the firemen would respond to calls by horse drawn fire engine wagons.
+Bill is an active, intelligent, organized, faithful, and hard-working man which are some of the special personality traits he possesses.
+His dedication to our family continues to be inspiring to me.
 Bill continues to enjoy being social, playing golf, helping out friends, handles onsite projects and supports the many creative event ideas my mother comes up with, which I love.
 My mother, MaryJane continues to create unique experiences in everything she does.
-She lives passionately and spiritually, spending quality time with treasured family/friends, gardening, card making, jewelry making, trying new recipes and developing unique events which always brings smiles to all that attend.
+She lives passionately and spiritually, spending quality time with treasured family/friends, gardening, card making, jewelry making, trying new recipes and developing unique events which always brings big smiles to all that attend.
 She is the life of the party and its always fun to watch her enjoy her ideas some to life.
 Her laugh is contagious like her fun sense of humor.
 Wonder where I got the entertaining bug – from both of my sweet parents.

 My sweet brothers, Mike and Patrick

 My parents had 2 other beautiful kids, Mike and Patrick who’s presence continues to be another source of inspiration and joy to me.
 My brother, Mike proudly served in the U.S. Navy.
 I fondly recall writing him on the ship and praying for his safety while on the U.S. Theodore Roosevelt.
 He is happily married to his sweetheart, Katie and were blessed with three amazing children, Maelcolm, Odessa and Kameron.
-In 2008, Mike started his own business, Honeymoon Bay Coffee Roasters, Inc., and continues to live his passion of providing his customers the best local coffee.
+Katie works as a Physical Therapist at South Whidbey Physical Therapy located inside the Island Athletics Club in Freeland.
+In 2008, Mike and Katie started their own business, Honeymoon Bay Coffee Roasters, Inc., and Mike continues to live his passion of providing his customers the best local coffee.
 My brother, Patrick was an artist in drawing, teaching, modeling, massage and acting- all of which he was entirely proud of.
 His creative trailblazing provided me the inspiration to change career directions in my life.
-Forever grateful for his strength and dedication for integrity, facing fears, and doing the emotional work to be our authentic self.
-Our family was forever changed in 2005, when Patrick headed to heaven early, and we continue to feel his protection as our
+Forever grateful for his strength and dedication for integrity, facing life’s fears, and doing the emotional work required to be our true authentic self.
+Our family was forever changed in 2005, when Patrick headed to heaven early, and we continue to feel his protection as our guardian angel.

 Grandma Chrissey – a bigger than life creative